xying21/ckb_sdk/docs/javasdk/quickstart.md

 }
 ```

-The following is an example of a complete `build.gradle` file that includes a dependency for CKB SDK.
+The following is an example of a complete `build.gradle` file that includes a dependency for CKB SDK 0.40.0 version.

 ```groovy title="myDapp/build.gradle"
 apply plugin: 'java'